Maine School of Ministry (MESOM)

 Upcoming Courses & Offerings

-Fall 2024: Applied Theology – Fee $350 / TBD – Fee $350
+Fall 2024: Applied Theology – Experiencing God in Story and Music – Fee $350 / Hebrew Bible – Reading and Interpreting the Book of Exodus – Fee $350

-Certificate Credit: (Christian Leadership)
+Certificate Credit: (Bible)

 Course Description: